jniemann66/code-task/docs/README-flight-search.md

 ##Coding and methodology

-The app is written in plain javascript and doesn't require a transpile / build phase
+The app is written in plain (ES5) javascript and doesn't require a transpile / build phase.
+The Javascript entry point for the app is the **flight-search.js** file in the directory **flight-server/src/flight-search/scripts**

 libraries used: